the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure Aggregator CSV imports continue to run when on an admin page.
 [TEC-4070]
 * Fix - Correct hardcoded admin urls used for Event Settings page(s).
 [ECP-1175]
 * Fix - Ensure event widgets don't carry the global search param into their queries.
 [TEC-4048]
-* Fix - Remove deprecated usage of `jQuery.attr( 'checked' )`
 * Fix - Allow sub-site admins to use the updated calendar designs when their plugin access is restricted.
 [TEC-4382]
+* Fix - Remove deprecated usage of `jQuery.attr( 'checked' )`
-* Tweak - Add a unique CSS class i.e. `tribe-events-calendar-month__day--past-month` to past month dates in the month view to allow easy targetting.
+* Tweak - Add a unique CSS class i.e. `tribe-events-calendar-month__day--past-month` to past month dates in the month view to allow easy targeting.
 [TEC-3447]
-* Tweak - Add a unique CSS class i.e. `tribe-events-calendar-month__day--next-month` to future month dates in the month view to allow easy targetting.
+* Tweak - Add a unique CSS class i.e. `tribe-events-calendar-month__day--next-month` to future month dates in the month view to allow easy targeting.
 [TEC-3819]
+* Tweak - Changed views: `v2/month/calendar-body/day`

 = [5.16.1.1] 2022-06-15 =